ddella/FakeAPI/README.md

 ```

 >The image should be `~90Mb`.

+Use this command to check that the image is in your local repo:
 ```sh
 docker image ls fakeapi:2.0
 ```

 Make sure you have the file `.dockerignore` in the same directory as the `Dockerfile`.
-This is to exclude files from the image:
+This is to exclude files from the final image:

     __pycache__
     **/__pycache__